darealshinji/embed-ass/README.md

 It uses mkvtoolnix to extract them (kinda lame, but reliable).
 However, the current stable version currupts the checksums of ass attachments.
-Do fix that, you either need to patch the source code of mkvtoolnix-6.8.0 (you can find the patch file in the 'extra' folder), or you compile from the current Git version: `git clone git://github.com/mbunkus/mkvtoolnix.git`.
+To fix that, you either need to patch the source code of mkvtoolnix-6.8.0 (you can find the patch file in the 'extra' folder), or you compile from the current Git version: `git clone git://github.com/mbunkus/mkvtoolnix.git`.
 Ubuntu users can find patched packages at https://launchpad.net/~djcj/+archive/mkvtoolnix.